Admission Control for A Single Server Waiting Time Process in Heavy Traffic

-To formulate a single server queue control problem (QCP), we consider a sequence of single server queueing systems and employ its heavy traffic approximation obtained in \cite{lee2011convergence}.
+To formulate a single server waiting time control problem (QCP), we consider a sequence of $n$ single server queueing systems and employ its heavy traffic approximation obtained in \cite{lee2011convergence}.
 In the $n$th system, where $n\in\mathbb{N}$, the arrival process depends on the offered waiting time, and its intensity is of order $O(n)$ for large $n$, and the service times are i.i.d with a general distribution where the mean is of order $O(1/n)$ for large $n$.
 Customers' patience times are i.i.d distributed, and this distribution may depend on $n$.
-When $n$ gets large, the arrival rate of the $n$th system becomes large, and the service time of the $n$th system becomes small so that it balances the arrival rate and we obtain heavy traffic conditions.
+When $n$ gets large without bound, the arrival rate of the $n$th system becomes large, and the service time of the $n$th system becomes small so that it balances the arrival rate to obtain heavy traffic conditions.